Bass-Peerapon/gen-service/README.md

 # Gen-Service

-`gen-service` is a command-line tool used for generating an innovative service directory template.
+`gen-service` is a command-line tool used for generating an innovasive service directory template.
 It helps developers quickly set up the necessary structure for their service-based projects.

 ## Installation
 ```bash